 For further information, contact the College at (909) 869-2666.

 Special Admissions Criteria for Architecture

 The undergraduate program in Architecture is designated as an impacted program (see earlier section of catalog on "Admissions").
-To alleviate the pressure of impaction and evaluate applicants for the programs in question better, a special admission policy has been adopted.
-Candidates interested in applying to Architecture must do so during the months of October and November to be considered for the following academic year.
+To alleviate the pressure of impaction and properly evaluate applicants for the programs in question, a special admission policy has been adopted.
+Candidates interested in applying to Architecture must apply by November 30th (check with university admissions - currently there are NO DEADLINES for the next cycle posted) to be considered for the following academic year.
 All candidates must meet regular University admission standards as well as additional standards required by the Department of Architecture.
 For specific admission information, interested students should contact the College of Environmental Design at (909) 869-2670.